mirekmts/react-boilerplate/README.md

-# Frontend boilerplate
+# Preact boilerplate
-This project is a boilerplate for my React (actually Preact) projects.
+This project is a boilerplate for my React (actually Preact) projects.<br>
+(For non Preact boilerplate see https://github.com/bibixx/frontend-boilerplate)

 ## How to get it to work
 ### NPM